colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 ## Game Objects

-### What is a game object?
+### What Is A Game Object?

 The game features multiple drawings on the canvas.
 These distinct drawings take up space both horizontally and vertically.
 They may be made up of other smaller related drawings.
-These distinct drawings will be referred as "game objects".
+These distinct drawings will be referred to as "game objects".

-### Why do we need game objects?
+### Why Do We Need Game Objects?

 Looking back at the breakdown of the game's UI.
-There are three components that can be identified:
+Three components can be identified:
 1. Status Area
 2. Game Board
 3. Play Again Button

-All of these components share the following things in common with each other:
+All of these components share the following things in common:
 - They have position
 - They have dimensions
 - All drawn on the canvas